Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Introduction

-In this paper, we establish validity conditions primarily using the approach of multivariate mixtures.
-Although the mixture approach has attracted some recent attention \citep[][and others]{emery2022new, emery_schoenberg_2023}, it remains relatively obscure compared to the two-at-a-time approaches mentioned above.
-However, the chief benefit here is that (a) conditions of validity can be established in an identical manner regardless of the dimension one is dealing with and (b) it is still possible to allow considerable flexibility in the marginal and cross-covariance terms.
+To address this issue, the current work establishes validity conditions primarily deploying multivariate mixtures.
+Although the mixture approach has attracted some recent attention \citep[e.g.,][]{emery2022new, emery_schoenberg_2023}, it remains relatively obscure compared to the two-at-a-time approaches mentioned above.
+However, the chief benefit here is that (a) conditions of validity can be established in an identical manner regardless of the dimension and (b) it is still possible to allow considerable flexibility in the marginal and cross-covariance terms.
+There are three major aspects of flexibility established in this work.
+First, the marginal covariances are no more constrained when modeling them jointly compared to treating them independently.
+In addition, this work establishes flexibility in the parameters governing cross-covariances to allow processes to be more or less dependent at different spectral frequencies.
+Finally, the work introduces asymmetric cross-covariances such that the dependence between two processes varies based on the direction of lag between the two processes.